rakeshchada/rakeshchada.github.io/_posts/2018-06-21-Neural-Embedding-Animation.md

 I should say I love word embeddings and they are a must-try for me in any NLP related analysis.
 This framework should particularly suit the word embeddings quite well.
 So let’s see what we can understand about them using this.

-Here’s an example animation of the how word embeddings changed (when tuned) on the yelp binary sentiment classification task.
-They are initialized with the 50 dimensional Glove word vectors.
+Here’s an example animation of the how word embeddings changed when tuned on the yelp task.
+They were initialized with the 50 dimensional Glove word vectors.

 ![](/images/neural-embedding-animation/yelp-embedding-animation.gif)